“I am the vine, you are the branches. He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.” (John 15:5 NKJV)

 Just as no branch is expected to bear fruit on its own, God does not expect or command the believers to strive, struggle, or labour to bear fruit on their own.

 Just as the branches in a tree don’t struggle to bear the fruit of the tree, the believers in Christ must not struggle to bear Christ-like fruit.
 You are expected to bear fruit in Christ supernaturally or effortlessly!

 Jesus said, “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.”
 (John 15:4-5 NKJV).

-Without you daily, regularly, constantly or continually drawing grace from Christ and depending on the grace of Christ, you cannot bear Christ-like fruit.
+Without you drawing grace from Christ and depending on the grace of Christ constantly, consistently and continually, you cannot bear Christ-like fruit constantly, consistently and continually.